Coding-With-The-Force/Salesforce-Ultra-Enhanced-Related-List/README.md

 8) New record creation (single record at a time)
 9) Changing the amount of records show in the table at once (current limit 1k records).
 10) Communication with Aura Components using the included application aura event

-Tutorial video, instructions on how to install and more will be here soon.

 Current limitations being worked through:
 1) Adding picklists and lookups to the table for editing.